-US letter rejects Russia’s no Nato enlargement demand, as Normandy Four talks resume
+US letter rejects Russia’s No Nato Enlargement demand, as Normandy Four talks resume

 Blinken said the document contains Washington’s own set of proposals, which "fully reinforces [our stance] and vice versa… Diplomacy has the best chance to succeed if we provide space for confidential talks," the Secretary of State added.

-Analysts are expecting the Kremlin to turn the heat up a notch again following the US rejection of the key no Nato point and the crisis could escalate from here.
+Analysts are expecting the Kremlin to turn the heat up a notch again following the US rejection of the key No Nato point, and the crisis could escalate from here.

-It remains unclear what the Kremlin will do next, but cyberattacks, missile deployments, a squeeze on transport lanes in the Black Sea are all possibilities.
-Russia currently has a naval force steaming from the Baltic Sea on its way for more unscheduled naval exercises in the Black Sea that are due to arrive at the end of this week.
+It remains unclear what the Kremlin will do next, but cyberattacks, missile deployments, or a squeeze on transport lanes in the Black Sea are all possibilities.
+Russia currently has a naval force steaming from the Baltic Sea on its way to more unscheduled naval exercises in the Black Sea, and it is due to arrive at the end of this week.

 The two top diplomats have also suggested that there could be another Putin-Biden summit to break the deadlock.
 Biden has made it clear that he wants to ratchet down tensions with Russia to clear the field so that he can concentrate on his domestic agenda and meet the challenge of a rising China.
 He has also made it plain that he has common ground with Putin on issues like restarting arms control talks and fighting international cybercrime.